-Whenever a sidewalk is out of repair by reason of the act or omission of any person, it shall be repaired at such person's expense, under the direction of the Streets Director.
+Whenever a sidewalk, including sprinkling, irrigation, and drainage systems, is out of repair by reason of the act or omission of any person, it shall be repaired at such person's expense, under the direction of the Streets Director.

 6-2-105.
 Defects to be Reported and Repaired